Cyber-Sam33/natter/README.md

 ## Deployment

-- Click here to see a woking deployment of our site<a href="https://ornate-scone-630cb8.netlify.app/">Natter</a>
+- Click here to see a woking deployment of our site<a href="https://ornate-scone-630cb8.netlify.app/"> Natter</a>
-- Back-end server and PostgresSQL Database hosted by <a href="https://railway.app/">Railway</a>
+- Back-end server and PostgresSQL Database hosted by <a href="https://railway.app/"> Railway</a>
 - Client side React application hosted by <a href="https://www.netlify.com/">Netlify</a>

 ## Authors

 - <a href="https://github.com/Cyber-Sam33">Sammi Issa</a>
 - <a href="https://github.com/knoori-code">Khalid Noori</a>

-## Acknowledgement

-- Home page and restaurant page was created based on a template designed by <a href="https://htmlcodex.com">HTML Codex</a> and distributed by <a href="https://themewagon.com">ThemeWagon</a>.
-- Login page and registration page were created based on a template designed by <a href="https://colorlib.com/wp/template/colorlib-regform-8/">Rok Krivec</a>

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts